 If you want a big crystal ball that includes everything, go hop on a Gartner Hype curve.
 The Horizon report does play the prediction game- as Paul Saffo writes

 Predicting is about certainly, and forecasting is about appreciating uncertainty.
 Forecasting gives decision makers to act in the face of uncertainty.

 So for one more time, just because something from the 2007 report, put on a horizon out to 2009-2010, does not lose that place because it was not highlighted in 2008.

 So remember bloggers, you will have more time and fewer bothersome comments if you make it frustratingly impossible to post a comment.
 For whatever that is worth.

-The post "How To Lose Readers and Influence No One" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2008/02/register-for-comments-stupid/) on February 18, 2008.
+The post "How To Lose Readers and Influence No One" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2008/02/register-for-comments-stupid/) on February 18, 2008.